Rob Valentine is the Independent Member for Hobart in the Tasmanian Legislative Council, elected in May 2012 for a 6 year term.

 Rob served for 20 years in Local Government including over 12 years as Lord Mayor of Hobart prior to being elected in May 2012 to the Legislative Council – Tasmania’s Upper House of Parliament – as the Independent Member for the seat of Hobart.

-The broad range of Bills introduced into Parliament since then has given Rob the opportunity to keep very busy and engaged; he has dealt with a number of significantly contentious bills on matters such as surrogacy, same sex marriage, water & sewerage corporation mergers, reproductive health and the seemingly endless issue of forestry.
-Wage freeze and protest legislation have been among other bills to cause significant community concern.
+The broad range of Bills introduced into Parliament since then has given Rob the opportunity to keep very busy and engaged; he has dealt with a number of significantly contentious bills on matters such as anti-discrimination, education, reproductive health, same sex marriage, surrogacy, water & sewerage corporation mergers and the seemingly endless issue of forestry.
+Legislation dealing with wage freezing, protesters, gaming control and strategic infrastructure have been among other bills to prompt significant community feedback and concern.

-More straightforward matters such as power-assisted pedal cycles or plastic shopping bags still have their complexities and require an investment of time to carefully consider all the details and make informed decisions on the facts.
+More straightforward matters such as power-assisted pedal cycles, plastic shopping bags or simple amendments to legislation to achieve a nationally consistent approach still have their complexities and require an investment of time to carefully consider all the details and make informed decisions on the facts.
 Rob has found his role as the Independent Member for Hobart exciting, certainly challenging but not always pleasant, given the hard decisions that need to be made.

 “It is my firm view that while it is the Government’s duty to develop policy in the House of Assembly according to its wishes and stated objectives in the lead-up to a state election, it is for the Upper House to look for those unintended consequences and to apply fairness and consistency tests to such legislation before it becomes law”.